Why has my sharing activity been interrupted?

 This message is displayed when you exceed the maximum number of sharing invites you can send within a short period.
 It serves as a security measure to prevent abuse and protect our users.

-When this happens, your sharing activity will be suspended for up to 24 hours, during which you won't be able to create shared links or send any sharing invites.
+When this happens, your sharing activity will be suspended for up to 24 hours.
+During this time, you won't be able to create shared links or send any sharing invites.

 How do I resolve this issue?

-To resolve this issue, we recommend waiting for 24 hours before attempting to invite collaborators to a file or folder again.
+To resolve this issue, we recommend waiting for 24 hours before trying to invite collaborators to a file or folder again.

 Additionally, consider reducing the number of recipients in each invitation to avoid triggering the limit.